Presidio CompositesCarbon Inspection

 What's structural vs. structurally ambiguous

 A photo-based inspection has real limits.
-Some damage is only detectable through non-destructive testing that requires specialized equipment and the bike in hand:
+Some damage is only detectable through non-destructive testing that requires specialized equipment and the bike in hand.
+Our tier structure reflects this:

-If photos suggest one of these is warranted, we'll say so explicitly in the report so you have the information you need to decide whether to escalate.
-As our in-person capacity expands, we plan to bring the most common NDT methods in-house.
+If an online inspection's photos suggest a higher tier is warranted, we'll say so explicitly in the report so you have the information you need to decide whether to escalate.

 How this fits into a transaction